Regeneron REGEN-COV (Ronapreve) Anti-SARS-CoV-2 Monoclonal Antibody Description

 Regeneron REGEN-COV (Ronapreve) Anti-SARS-CoV-2 Monoclonal Antibody Availability

-On January 11, 2022, the U.S. HHS Assistant Secretary for Preparedness and Response (ASPR) confirmed 55,324 doses of REGEN-COV were distributed in the U.S. Since October 2021, about 1,382,600 doses of REGEN-COV were shipped in the U.S. The U.S. HHS announced on September 13, 2021, that it is committed to helping ensure consistent availability of these critical drugs for current and future patients in all geographic areas of the U.S. This mAbs is not available for retail purchase as of January 2022.
+The U.S. HHS announced on September 13, 2021, that it is committed to ensuring consistent availability of critical drugs for current and future COVID-19 patients in all geographic areas of the U.S. On January 24, 2022, the U.S. HHS Assistant Secretary for Preparedness and Response (ASPR) confirmed (0) doses of REGEN-COV would be distributed in the U.S. Since October 2021, about 1.4 million doses of REGEN-COV were shipped in the U.S. This mAbs is not available for retail purchase as of January 2022.

 The U.S. government established a call center dedicated to providing information on mAbs: 1-877-332-6585.
 And updated COVID-19 Monoclonal Antibody Therapeutics Frequently Asked Questions.
 U.S. facilities administering monoclonal antibodies can be found using the National Infusion Center Locator or the HHS Therapeutics Distribution locator.
 CMS billing information.